 C1.3.2.6.2.4.2.
 Roles.
 DTRA provides cross-cutting solutions in support of SC efforts to enable the DoD, the USG, and foreign partners to deter strategic attack against the United States and its allies; prevent, reduce, and counter Weapons of Mass Destruction (WMD) and emerging threats; and prevail against WMD-armed adversaries in crisis and conflict.
 DTRA is both a Combat Support Agency and a Defense Agency.
 DTRA supports the CCMDs and the MILDEPS with both defensive and offensive capabilities, and facilitates innovation and quickly fields solutions to complex, deadly, and urgent threats.
 DTRA safeguards the United States and its allies from WMD threats globally under the authority, direction, and control of the USD(A&S), through the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs (ASD(NCB)).

 C1.3.2.6.2.4.3.
 Responsibilities.
 DTRA supports the Commander, U.S. Special Operations Command (USSOCOM), as the lead CCDR for synchronizing DoD efforts to combat WMD in accordance with the Unified Command Plan, leveraging DTRA’s planning, technical development, capabilities and needs identification, and operational expertise and capabilities required to execute Countering Weapons of Mass Destruction (CWMD) operations.
 DTRA prevents, reduces, and eliminates WMD threats through risk reduction, arms control, nonproliferation, partner capacity building, and warfighter support.
 DTRA utilizes Title 50 and Title 10 funding authorities to conduct SC programs and activities.
 The Title 50 Cooperative Threat Reduction (CTR) Program receives policy guidance and authorities directly from OSD and employs Title 50 CTR funds to assist foreign partners to secure, detect, interdict, and eliminate WMD and related materials through several programs.
-DTRA’s Building Partner Capacity Department utilizes Title 10 funds to execute its SC mission.
-The CWMD Security Cooperation Engagement Program uses Title 10 U.S.C.
+DTRA’s BPC Department utilizes Title 10 funds to execute its SC mission.
+The CWMD SC Engagement Program uses Title 10 U.S.C.
 333 funds on behalf of the CCMDs and DSCA to develop foreign partner capabilities to prevent, protect, mitigate, respond, and recover from Chemical, Biological, Radiological, and Nuclear (CBRN) incidents.
 The International Counterproliferation Program receives policy guidance from OSD and utilizes DTRA Title 10 Operations and Maintenance (O&M) funds to build foreign partner law enforcement capacity to prevent and disrupt proliferation networks.
 Additionally, DTRA utilizes Title 10 O&M funds to implement the Proliferation Security Initiative, which works closely with State to organize a global effort to stop trafficking of WMD, WMD delivery systems, and related materials.

 C1.3.2.6.2.5.
 Missile Defense Agency.